awsdocs/amazon-ec2-user-guide/doc_source/vpc-classiclink.md

 1. On the next page of the wizard, choose **Yes** for **Enable ClassicLink**\.
 Complete the rest of the steps in the wizard to create your VPC\.
 For more information about using the VPC wizard, see [Scenarios for Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenarios.html) in the *Amazon VPC User Guide*\.

 1. \(Optional\) If you want the public DNS hostname to resolve to the private IP address, enable ClassicLink DNS support for the VPC before you link any instances\.
-For more information, see [Enabling ClassicLink DNS support](#classiclink-enable-dns-support)\.
+For more information, see [Enable ClassicLink DNS support](#classiclink-enable-dns-support)\.

-### Linking an instance to a VPC<a name="classiclink-link-instance"></a>
+### Link an instance to a VPC<a name="classiclink-link-instance"></a>

 After you've enabled a VPC for ClassicLink, you can link an EC2\-Classic instance to it\.
 The instance must be in the `running` state\.

 If you want the public DNS hostname to resolve to the private IP address, enable ClassicLink DNS support for the VPC before you link the instance\.
-For more information, see [Enabling ClassicLink DNS support](#classiclink-enable-dns-support)\.
+For more information, see [Enable ClassicLink DNS support](#classiclink-enable-dns-support)\.

 **To link an instance to a VPC**